Finnoy Travel - Travel Stories and Reviews

 You do not necessarily need a car to move around Tallinn.
 Almost all popular spots can be reached practically and fast by public transport.
 However, if you plan to visit areas outside Tallinn or maybe even continue to Tartu or the spa city Pärnu, hiring a car is recommended.

-Roads in Estonia are in good condition and driving is simple.
-Only the Tallinn centre is more complicated because traffic arrangements can be unfamiliar for some travellers and busy tram traffic requires a lot of attention.
-Estonian driving culture is quite hectic so driving in Tallinn centre may become stressful.
+Roads in Estonia are in good condition, and driving is simple.
+Only the Tallinn centre is more complicated because traffic arrangements can be unfamiliar for some travellers, and heavy tram traffic requires much attention.
+Estonian driving culture is quite hectic, so driving in Tallinn centre may become stressful.
 Outside Tallinn, driving is much more relaxed.

-You can take a car with you from Finland but if you plan to hire a car, we recommend doing it in Tallinn.
-Then you do not need to pay cross-border and ferry fees and prices in Tallinn are cheaper.
+You can take a car with you from Finland, but if you plan to hire a car, we recommend doing it in Tallinn.
+Then, you do not need to pay cross-border and ferry fees, and prices in Tallinn are lower.
 Read our car hiring tips.

 A view deck on Toompea Hill